What is Downsizer Contribution?

 You will be eligible to make a Downsizer Contribution if you meet ALL of the following criteria:

-- You are 65 years old or older at the time you make a Downsizer Contribution (there is no maximum age limit);
+- You have reached the eligible age (there is no maximum age limit);

 - The amount you are contributing is from the proceeds of selling your home where the contract of sale exchanged on or after 1 July 2018 (Note: If you signed a contract prior to 1 July 2018 you will not be eligible);